L'Arlésienne (Bizet): Suite No. 1 (1872)

+1. Prélude

-The suite opens with a strong, energetic theme, which is based on the Epiphany carol "March of the Kings", played by the violins.
+The suite opens with a strong, energetic theme in C minor, which is based on the Epiphany carol "March of the Kings", played by the violins.
 Afterwards, the theme is repeated by various sections.
 After reaching a climax, the theme fades away.
-It is followed by the theme associated with L'Innocent (the brother of Frédéri, the hero).
-The Prélude concludes with the theme associated with Frédéri himself.
-The second movement resembles a minuet, while the third is more emotional and muted.
-The last movement, Carillon, features a repeating bell-tone pattern on the horns, mimicking a peal of church bells.
+It is followed by the F minor theme associated with L'Innocent (the younger brother of Frédéri).
+The Prélude concludes with the A minor theme associated with Frédéri himself.